 Vietnam's celebration of the Convention on the Rights of the Child (CRC) on November 20 focuses on climate action, emphasizing children’s right to a safe and sustainable environment under CRC General Comment No. 26.

 Commenting on the issues, Vice Minister of Agriculture and Rural Development Nguyen Hoang Hiep said: “Vietnam is at a critical juncture in addressing the growing impacts of climate change on its youngest citizens.
-The government remains firmly committed to advancing policies and partnerships that protect children from climate-related risks, while also promoting sustainable development.”
+The government remains firmly committed to advancing policies and partnerships protecting children from climate-related risks and promoting sustainable development.”

-Ito Naoki, Ambassador of Japan to Vietnam underscored the collaborative efforts between the Japanese and Vietnamese governments on various disaster management initiatives.
+Speaking on World Children's Day, Ambassador of Japan to Vietnam Ito Naoki underscored the collaborative efforts between the Japanese and Vietnamese governments on various disaster management initiatives.
 He also highlighted the assistance provided through UNICEF to children, a group highly vulnerable to the impacts of the disaster.

 “The Japanese government intends to continue to contribute to disaster risk reduction for vulnerable children in the field of climate change in Vietnam, for example, through the horizontal development of child-focused disaster drills, and by supporting the reconstruction of primary schools and evacuation centers damaged by the recent typhoon,” he said.